Skip to content

 $EDITOR .env # add at least one AI provider key

 The stack exposes MindRoom at http://localhost:8765, the MindRoom client at http://localhost:8080, and Matrix at http://localhost:8008.
-The stack uses published mindroom, mindroom-cinny, and mindroom-tuwunel images by default.
+The stack uses published mindroom, mindroom-chat, and mindroom-tuwunel images by default.
 If you access it from another device, set CLIENT_HOMESERVER_URL=http://<host-ip>:8008 in .env before starting it.

 Direct (Development)